canonical/brand-store-documentation/explanation-main.rst

 Explanation
 ===========

 A Dedicated Snap Store is a custom application store tailored to software distribution across fleets of devices.
-This store allows you to create, publish and distribute software on one centralised platform, with reliable over-the-air updates to your devices in a secure and validated way.
+This store allows you to create, publish and distribute software on one centralized platform, with reliable over-the-air updates to your devices in a secure and validated way.
 Dedicated Snap Stores are adopted by a large number of enterprises around the world, with a variety of IoT use cases.
 It is the private, enterprise equivalent of the global Snap Store.

 .. figure:: images/introduction.png